Seventh Crusade: Battle of Mansurah

 Having taken the Egyptian camp, Robert's commanders Guillaume de Chateauneuf and William Longespée again cautioned him to wait for the main army to arrive.
 Determined to finish off the Egyptian army, Robert denounced the Templars and the English as cowards and charged toward the fleeing Egyptians.
-Although Fakhr ad-Din was dead, his commander Rukn ad-Din Baibars, later Mamluk sultan, restored order to the Egyptians.
+Although Fakhr ad-Din was dead, his commanders, Qutuz and Rukn ad-Din Baibars, both whom later became Mamluk sultans, restored order to the Egyptians.
 Strategically placing soldiers in the town, he allowed the Frankish cavalry through the open gate and the Egyptians attacked them from the sidestreets.
 The horses could not turn in the narrow spaces and were thrown into confusion.
-The few knights that escaped on foot to the river were drown in its waters.
+The few knights that escaped on foot to the river drowned in its waters.
 The Templars fell fighting, with only five out of 290 surviving.
 Among the survivors were the Templar master Guillaume de Sonnac, losing an eye, Humbert V de Beaujeu, constable of France, John II of Soissons, and the duke of Brittany, Peter Maulcerc.
 Counted with the dead were the king's brother Robert I of Artois, William Longespée and most of his English followers, Peter of Courtenay, and Raoul II of Coucy.
 The survivors hurried to warn the king.

 Upon hearing of the battle at the Egyptian camp, Louis drew up his front line to meet an attack, and sent the engineers to make a bridge over the stream.
 The crossbowmen had been left on the far side to cover the crossing, and now needed to be brought over on a pontoon nearing completion.
 The Mamluks soon charged out of the town towards his lines.
 Keeping his force in reserve while the enemy poured arrows into their ranks, Louis ordered a counterattack as soon as their ammunition ran short.
 The cavalries of the two sides fought back and forth while trying tried to hinder the building of the pontoon.
 The pontoon was soon finished and the bowmen crossed over, and the Egyptians retired back into the city.
 Louis had his victory, but a cost of the loss of much of his force and their commanders, including his younger brother.
 But the victory would be short-lived.